samuelgoto/readme/README.md

 * inserting a new value to a link reference seems to make the rendering off.
 * the WebRTC transport for the YJS CFDS seems to be off.
+* tables still seem to be rendering poorly
+* inserting by coyping/pasting doesn't seem to be taken as inserting
+* can't edit files other than the README
+* can't edit private files